hjson/hjson/pages/syntax.md

 A quoteless string cannot start with any of the punctuators (`{}[],:`).

-It is taken exactly as is up to the linefeed/newline, preceding and trailing whitespace is ignored.
-As there are no escapes, you do not need to escape the backslash.
+Unlike a quoted string it automatically ends at the end of the current line.
+Do not add commas or comments as they would become part of the string.
 If you wish to add comments place them on the previous or next line.

+Preceding and trailing whitespace is ignored.
+Escapes are only supported in quoted strings.

 The Hjson parser will still detect values (*number*, `true`, `false` or `null`) and parse them correctly.
 For example